 Managed by the School of Graduate and Postdoctoral Studies (SGPS):http://grad.uwo.ca/current_students/student_finances/funding_opportunities.html

-You are required to complete the online request form for financial support BEFORE the scheduled travel.
+You are required to complete the online request form for financial support BEFORE you incur the expense.
 Click here to access the form